"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Introduction

-Building on our survey findings, we then develop a structured annotated dataset of naturalistic product images (based on the VizWiz dataset~\cite{gurari2020captioning, chiu2020assessing}) and use it to evaluate the extent to which four VLMs (GPT-4.1, Gemini 2.5 Flash, Llama 3.2 90B, and Molmo 72B) are robust to common image quality issues.
-All VLMs were proficient at product identification for high-quality images (i.e., without blur, rotation, framing, or other issues) taken by BLV people, with accuracy rates of 95\% or better for GPT and Gemini.
-Performance for all VLMs drops substantially for low-quality images, with the best model, GPT, only achieving an accuracy of 75\%.
-Accuracy is even lower when images have multiple image quality issues, with GPT dropping down to 69\% for these images; see Figure~\ref{fig:teaser}.
-Our regression analysis confirms that all models are sensitive to image quality issues and specific content (e.g., cans with rounded labels, nutritional facts text panel) that reduces performance, but also informs us about which image quality issues specific models are more susceptible to and should be a focus to improve their performance.
+Building on our survey findings, we then develop a structured, annotated dataset of 1,859 naturalistic product images (based on the VizWiz dataset \cite{gurari2020captioning, chiu2020assessing}) and use it to evaluate how robust four top-performing VLMs---GPT-4.1, Gemini 2.5 Flash, Llama 3.2 90B, and Molmo 72B---are to common image quality issues.
+All VLMs were proficient at product identification for high-quality images (i.e., without blur, framing, rotation, or other issues) taken by BLV people, with accuracy rates of 95\% or better for GPT and Gemini.
+Performance across all VLMs drops substantially for low-quality images, with the best model, GPT, achieving only 75\% accuracy.
+Accuracy is even lower when images have multiple image-quality issues, with GPT dropping to 69\% accuracy; see Figure~\ref{fig:teaser}.
+Our regression analysis confirms that all models are sensitive to image quality issues and specific content (e.g., cans with rounded labels, nutritional facts text panel) that reduce performance, and it also identifies which image quality issues specific models are more susceptible to and should be a focus for improving their performance.

 This paper makes three primary contributions to the accessibility and HCI literature.
-First, we provide further empirical evidence of BLV people's preferences and experiences with VLM-based tools for captioning images of products, underscoring the continued need for improvements in real-world product captioning applications.
+First, we provide further empirical evidence of BLV people's preferences and experiences with VLM-based tools for product image captioning, underscoring the continued need for improvements in real-world product captioning applications.
 Second, we discuss the complexities of disability-centered approaches to model evaluation, including task and data selection, annotation procedures, and determining which models and metrics to use.
-Our work not only benchmarks the performance of four widely-used VLMs, which underlie many modern-day accessibility tools, but it also provides an example of how to approach the evaluation of VLMs that center on BLV people's information needs.
+Our work not only benchmarks the performance of four widely-used VLMs, which underlie many modern-day accessibility tools, but it also provides an example of how to approach the evaluation of VLMs that center on BLV people's information needs, answering prior calls to understand and address disability bias in AI models and systems (e.g., \cite{Gadiraju2023offensive, theodorou2021disability, silverman2025empowering, park2025autistic}).
 Third, we provide concrete recommendations for making VLMs more reliable for BLV people at all stages of the development pipeline, including data curation, improving model performance, and addressing captioning errors.